 The developer plans to rent the estate for photo shoots, movies, weddings, and other events.
 That’s how its previous owner, Tara Circle, an Irish fraternal organization, used it.
 The brotherhood was overseeing an electrical upgrade when I visited six years ago.
 Alder Manor has been the set for a Victoria’s Secret catalog, the movies Crocodile Dundee and A Beautiful Mind, and innumerable weddings.

-In 1950, Thompson’s wife, Margaret Hickman, willed the home, its furnishings, and its art to the Archdioceses of New York, which for many years operated Elizabeth Seton College there.
+In 1950, Thompson’s wife, Margaret Hickman, willed the home, furnishings, and art to the Archdioceses of New York, which operated Elizabeth Seton College for many years.
 The sisters told the New York Times in 1986 that they would occasionally sell a “small” work of art from the house as they did restoration work.

-During Thompson’s time, the home contained a wide variety of murals, chandeliers, stained glass, sculptures, and other art treasures.
+During Thompson’s time, the home contained various murals, chandeliers, stained glass, sculptures, and other art treasures.
 The family no doubt removed some furnishings and art before the building was willed to the Archdioceses.
-But many items remained until the church sold them at auction in October 1995.
+However, many items remained until the church sold them at an auction in October 1995.
 Later that year, the home was sold to the city of Yonkers, which sold it to Tara Circle in 1997.

-Alder Manor sits on a precipice, 300 feet above the Hudson River.
-The Archdioceses in 1962 put an elementary school and dormitory on the site, interrupting views of the Hudson River.
+Alder Manor sits on a precipice 300 feet above the Hudson River.
+In 1962, the Archdioceses built an elementary school and dormitory on the site, interrupting views of the Hudson River.
 Goren plans to “partly demolish” the volunteer buildings to restore the view from the house and use the remaining level ground on the hillside for restaurant or event space.

-The estate, set back 600 feet from the street, is approached from a curving driveway, flanked by shrubs and small trees, ending in a paved forecourt with a splendid stone balustrade.
-A brick terrace surrounds the 2-and-a-half story limestone home, with loggias on two sides.
+The estate, set back 600 feet from the street, is approached from a curving driveway flanked by shrubs and small trees.
+It ends in a paved forecourt with a splendid stone balustrade.
+A brick terrace surrounds the two-and-a-half-story limestone home, with loggias on two sides.
 Remarkably, the north facade of the home incorporates a church facade from 16th-century Italy.

-Most of the art the home once contained – with the exception of reliefs in walls, fireplaces, and other built-ins – is gone.
+Most of the art the home once contained – except for reliefs in walls, fireplaces, and other built-ins – is gone.
 When Elizabeth Seton operated out of the building, the front hall still contained large Italian Renaissance chests, paintings done in the Titian style (a color style popularized by Tiziano Vecellio, the greatest Venetian artist of the sixteenth century), and several Ming Dynasty vases, one measuring more than three feet in diameter.

-The four major public rooms on the first floor contained English, French, and Florentine pieces, along with several glazed terracotta reliefs by Luca Della Robbia, a sculpture who worked in 15th-century Florence.
+The four principal public rooms on the first floor contained English, French, and Florentine pieces, along with several glazed terracotta reliefs by Luca Della Robbia, a sculptor who worked in 15th-century Florence.

-What’s most notable about these public rooms today is their dire need of restoration, especially the ceilings, each done in a different ornate style.
-The faded ceiling in the drawing room, for instance, is done in a rare English-style trompe-l’oeil.
-Though the floors, doors, and windows in the walnut-paneled room all need work, the bolection fireplace – complete with carved birds, flowers, and swags – is still in pretty good shape.
+What’s most notable about these public rooms today is their dire need for restoration, especially the ceilings, each in a different ornate style.
+For instance, the faded ceiling in the drawing room is done in a rare English-style trompe-l’oeil.
+Though the walnut-paneled room’s floors, doors, and windows all need work, the bolection fireplace – complete with carved birds, flowers, and swags – is still in pretty good shape.

 The highlight of the home may be its three-story marble staircase, located on the west side of the entrance hall.
-“The main stair has a carved iron and wood rail, and the walls feature pilasters, entablatures, and railings, all forming low colonnades at each level,” according to the historic register application.
+According to the historic register application, “The main stair has a carved iron and wood rail, and the walls feature pilasters, entablatures, and railings, all forming low colonnades at each level.”

 From the ground floor, the pipes of a Welte Philharmonic Organ, arranged in the shape of a window frame, are visible at the top of the stairwell.
-The actual organ, which can be played with music scrolls, anchors the second floor landing.
+The organ, which can be played with music scrolls, anchors the second-floor landing.
 There are additional pipes in the basement.

 The first room at the top of the stairs is an indoor pool with a tiled basin.
-Tara Circle began the restoration of this room, painting the ceilings and walls; ten years ago it was notable for the size of pealing paint chips.
-Unfortunately, a Tiffany-style stained glass window at the far end was either sold or vandalized.
+Tara Circle began the restoration of this room, painting the ceilings and walls; ten years ago, it was notable for the size of peeling paint chips.
+Unfortunately, a Tiffany-style stained glass window at the far end was sold or vandalized.

-The Archdiocese altered most of the home’s bathrooms, so that multiple students and staff could use them.
-That makes it difficult to fully grasp the configuration of the master bedroom suite.
+The Archdiocese altered most of the home’s bathrooms so multiple students and staff could use them, making it difficult to grasp the configuration of the main bedroom suite.
 The Thompsons slept in separate bedrooms connected by an immense hallway closet system that remains intact.
 Gertrude’s suite included a sitting room with an imported fireplace.

-The third story of the home was originally separated into two wings — one for children and guests, the other for servants.
+The third story of the home was originally divided into two wings—one for children and guests and the other for servants.
 The Archdiocese renovated the floor for the nuns who lived there.

 The basement, a great example of an early 20th-century industrialist man cave, needs a lot of work.
-Originally, there were a series of rooms – including one that housed Thompson’s gem collection and others for playing cards, bowling, and watching movies — down here done in an elegant Chinese style, some with brilliant ceilings designed after the Imperial Palace of Beijing.
+Initially, a series of basement rooms – including one that housed Thompson’s gem collection and others for playing cards, bowling, and watching movies — were done in an elegant Chinese style, some with brilliant ceilings designed after the Imperial Palace of Beijing.
 The Archdiocese used the rooms for a chapel, office space, and storage.

-The house is surrounded by formal gardens with Roman artifacts and a reproduction of the theater of Diogenes, where outdoor plays and pageants were performed.
-Though the gardens, like the house, could use some love and attention, many of the structural elements, including statutes and reliefs, are still intact.
+The house is surrounded by formal gardens with Roman artifacts and a reproduction of Diogenes’s theater, where outdoor plays and pageants were performed.
+Though the gardens, like the house, could use love and attention, many structural elements, including statutes and reliefs, are still intact.

 Is it “Margaret” or “Gertrude”?
 I mean the wife of Col Thompson.
 Or was Margaret their daughter?
 Didn’t she marry Amb.
 Biddle and live in Paris?
 She gave her vermeil flatware to the White House during the Eisenhower Administration is what I remember.
 I have a couple of French bergeres (armchairs) that Aunt Meanie gave my parents.
 The upholstery was in tatters.
 Also, a couple of other pieces.
 Not sure if they were from Alder Manor.
 I love knowing this history that you have accounted for, Boyce.
 I still have vivid memories of childhood days spent w/ Meanie and Bill on South Lane in Bronxville.